 Conducted an independent assessment of the Subcontractor’s delay claims against the Owner on an international Transit project.

 On a state highway project where a contractor failed to complete the work timely, analyzed the contractor's claim for delay and damages, demonstrating that the claim was overstated and unsupported.

 Represented the surety in overseeing the renovation progress and management the contractor’s renovation schedule and time extension requests on a $100 million resort renovation in the Caribbean Islands.

 Provided schedule and cost control, change order negotiation and assessment of delays and impact to the completion of a major hospital expansion.

 Water Pollution Control

-On a water pollution control plant, was responsible for maintenance of the general contractor’s 6,000 activity cost and resource loaded baseline schedule for the expansion of a water pollution control plant ($130 million project).
+On water pollution control plant, was responsible for maintenance of the general contractor’s 6,000 activity cost and resource loaded baseline schedule for the expansion of a water pollution control plant ($130 million project).
 Prepared weekly and monthly update reports analyzing the progress of the work.
 Created and incorporated fragnets in the schedule to support delay analysis.
 Duties also included management of weekly subcontractor meetings to monitor work progress.